paynl/magento2-graphql/README.md

 | Variable    | Type   | Description                              |
 | ----------- | ------ | ---------------------------------------- |
 | redirectUrl | String | The url to redirect to the pay checkout. |

-# Usage

-To see how to use the queries, please check the samples folder.

 # Support
 https://www.pay.nl